Eli Horn

 In this book Arnheim “describes the visual process that takes place when people create — or look at — works in the various arts, and explains how they organize visual material according to definite psychological laws”.

 F.R.
 David, which is actually a publication by graphic designer Will Holder.
 I recommend this because it is a great example of what graphic design can be when it extends beyond the surface to compile a beautifully considered artifact of art and ideas.
-Not easy to find, but more info here.

 Eli answered the questions on October 20, 2014.